Ivana818/random-walk-undirected-graph/README.md

 ### Preprocessing Examples
-We have to convert the undirected graph to a nxGraph before apply **random_walk**
+If the undirected graph is not nxGraph, we have to convert it to a nxGraph before apply **random_walk**
-If the undirected graph is presented in a dictionary
+If it is presented in a dictionary
 ```
 >>> print(undirected_graph)
 {0:[1, 2, 4], 1:[2, 3], 2:[3], 3:[4], 4:[5, 6]}